Danny Trejo: 1990s: Blood In, Blood Out and career progression

-2000s: Health scare, Spy Kids and the establishing of 'Machete' Cortez
+2000s: Health scare, Spy Kids and the establishing of Isador "Machete" Cortez

 After concluding Animal Factory in 1999, he contracted Hepatitis C and "had to drag [his] ass" from Canada to Austin, Texas, to begin filming of Spy Kids in 2000.
-Spy Kids marked Trejo's debut as the fictional character Isador 'Machete' Cortez.
-Having already made Desperado and From Dusk Till Dawn together, the opportunity to collaborate with Robert Rodriguez, Antonio Banderas, and Cheech Marin once again "felt like [a] family reunion."
-Spy Kids provided Trejo with worldwide recognition and for the first time he was "instantly recognizable" amongst children around the globe.
+Spy Kids marked Trejo's debut as the fictional character Isador "Machete" Cortez.
+Having already made Desperado and From Dusk till Dawn together, the opportunity to collaborate with Robert Rodriguez, Antonio Banderas, and Cheech Marin once again "felt like [a] family reunion."
+Spy Kids provided Trejo with worldwide recognition and for the first time he was "instantly recognizable" among children around the globe.

 By the time of Bubble Boy in 2001, his illness had progressed to the point that much of the cast had noticed his weight loss; Trejo states that his past drug use had caught up with him.
 He described himself as having been pale and weak throughout production, and pre-occupied with keeping his diagnosis a secret within Hollywood for fear of reprisal.
 Trejo was "out of it" and struggling to remember his lines due to prescription medication.
 By the time Spy Kids premiered in September 2002, Trejo had fully recovered.

-Throughout the 2000s Trejo appeared in productions including: XXX; Once Upon a Time in Mexico; Anchorman: The Legend of Ron Burgundy; The Devil's Rejects; Snoop Dogg's Hood of Horror; Delta Farce; Grindhouse; Rob Zombie's Halloween; Urban Justice (alongside Steven Seagal); and Valley of Angels.
+Throughout the 2000s, Trejo appeared in productions including: XXX; Once Upon a Time in Mexico; Anchorman: The Legend of Ron Burgundy; The Devil's Rejects; Snoop Dogg's Hood of Horror; Delta Farce; Grindhouse; Rob Zombie's Halloween; Urban Justice (alongside Steven Seagal); and Valley of Angels.
 He also made a number of television appearances, including: Monk, Desperate Housewives, Stargate: Atlantis, and Breaking Bad.
-Trejo also voiced the characters Enrique and Octavio on King of the Hill.
+Trejo also voiced Enrique and several other minor characters on King of the Hill.
 His life is documented in the independent biographical film, Champion, featuring some of Trejo's close friends: Dennis Hopper, Val Kilmer, Steve Buscemi, and Robert Rodriguez.
 Trejo also shared his tumultuous journey from convict to film star with KTTV in Los Angeles, 2013, in a segment filmed in Trejo's home.